polymonster/polymonster.github.io/_posts/2025-12-10-borow-checker-says-no.md

 date: 2025-10-31 00:00:00
 ---

 It’s Halloween and I have just been caught out by a spooky borrow checker error that caught me by surprise.
 It feels as though it is the single most time consuming issue to fix and always seems to catch me unaware.
 The issue in particular is “cannot borrow x immutably as it is already borrowed mutably” - it manifests itself in different ways under different circumstances, but I find myself hitting it often when refactoring.
 It happened again recently so I did some investigating and thought I would discuss it in more detail.

-The issue last hit me when I was refactoring some code in my graphics engine [hotline], I have been creating some content on YouTube and, after a little bit of a slog to fix the issue, I recorded a video of me going through the scenario of how it occurred and some patterns to use that I have adopted in the past to get around it.
+The issue last hit me when I was refactoring some code in my graphics engine [hotline](https://github.com/polymonster/hotline), I have been creating some content on YouTube and, after a little bit of a slog to fix the issue, I recorded a video of me going through the scenario of how it occurred and some patterns to use that I have adopted in the past to get around it.
 You can check out the video if you are that way inclined, the rest of this post will mostly echo what is in the video, but it might be a bit easier to follow code snippets and description in text.

 [video]

-I have a generic graphics API, which consists of traits called [gfx].
+I have a generic graphics API, which consists of traits called [gfx](https://github.com/polymonster/hotline/blob/master/src/gfx.rs).
 This is there to allow different platform backends to implement the trait; currently I have a fully implemented Direct3D12 backend and I recently began to port macOS using Metal.

 The gfx backend wraps underlying graphics API primitives; in this case we are mostly concerned about `CmdBuf` which is a command buffer.
 Command buffers are used to submit commands to the GPU.
 They do things like `draw_indexed_instanced` or `set_render_pipeline`, amongst other things.
 For the purposes of this blog post, what the command buffer does is not really that important, just that is does `do_something`, which at the starting point when the code was working is a trait method that takes an immutable self and another immutable parameter ie. `fn do_something(&self, param: &Param)`.